opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/DoBatch.md

 - **Schedule Name(s)**: The name(s) of the schedule(s) to be built.
     This parameter is Required for the BUILD, BUILDHLD, and FORECAST commands.
 It is optional for the CHECK, CHECK+, and DELETE commands.
   - Any number of schedules may be specified, each separated by a comma.
   - If the database has a binary sort order, schedule names are case-sensitive.
   - If optional and if no schedule names are specified, all schedules in the specified date range are affected.
 - **+CSV+**: A switch for DoBatch to create a comma-delimited (.csv) file.
 The file contains schedule date(s), job name(s), and associated frequency information.
 This parameter is Optional for the BUILD, BUILDHLD, and FORECAST commands only.
-  - For building and forecasting, the utility creates the respective
+  - For building and forecasting, the utility creates the respective file:
-        file:
-    - \<Schedule Name\>\_FORECAST.csv
+    - *Schedule Name*_FORECAST.csv
-    - \<Schedule Name\>\_BUILD.csv
+    - *Schedule Name*_BUILD.csv
-  - The utility places the files in the \<Output Directory\>\\SAM\\Log\\SMASchedMan\\ directory on the SAM application server.
+  - The utility places the files in the <Output Directory\>\\SAM\\Log\\SMASchedMan\\ directory on the SAM application server.
   - The file is convenient for generating reports on non-Windows platforms.
 SMA Technologies recommends scheduling an ftp transfer of the file to the target platform.
   - The files are not automatically deleted.
-[SMA         Technologies]{.GeneralCompanyName} recommends scheduling the deletion of these files.
+SMA Technologies recommends scheduling the deletion of these files.
   - There is a file for each schedule.
 If the schedule is built for multiple days, the additional days are appended to the